 It’s an engine and gear setup is taken right out of the Duke 250.
 Which is further fine-tuned to be smoother and milder with a much lower mid-range.
-The majority of the motorcycle is similar to the Dominor 400.
+The majority of the motorcycle is similar to the Dominar 400.
 With similar features such as the same dimension, wheelbase, Dual channel Abs, Slipper clutch, etc. Even though the majority of the bike is similar a few downgrades have been made to accommodate the lower price.
-The major downgrade being a reduced tire, a reduced 37mm USD forks, and a box section in place of an aluminum swing arm of the Dominor 400.
+The major downgrade being a reduced tire, a reduced 37mm USD forks, and a box section in place of an aluminum swing arm of the Dominar 400.

-Overall, the Bajaj Dominor 250 is a great tourer and can be used for everyday commutes as well.
+Overall, the Bajaj Dominar 250 is a great tourer and can be used for everyday commutes as well.
 It has a lot of features such as led lights, Dual channel ABS, etc. It is also the cheapest in its segment at a price of 1,60,000.